SPSCommerce/sps-api-standards/standards/collections.md

 - The resource identifier in a collection **SHOULD NOT** be used to filter collection results, resource identifier should be in the URI.
 - Filtering **SHOULD** only occur on endpoints that are collections using the schema described above.
 - Filtering attribute names may represent nested objects and **MUST** use a period to represent each segment of the object path: `grandparent.parent.child`.
   - Limit filter references to three levels of object hierarchy in accordance with `GET-based` HTTP Methods ([Request Response](request-response.md)).
 - Filtering **MUST** only be implemented on `GET-based` HTTP Methods via query parameters.
 - Filtering using `GET-based` requests with query parameters **SHOULD** be avoided if expected use cases or allowed usage resolves URL lengths beyond a reasonable size for the developer experience or approaching limits defined in [URL Structure](url-structure.md).
   - Overly verbose filtering that contains dozens or hundreds of parameters **SHOULD** consider if their API design is appropriate.
   - Overly verbose filtering that contains an undesirable number of parameters that cannot be redesigned **SHOULD** consider using a non-REST style `POST` endpoint as described under [Actions in URL Structure](url-structure.md).
     - `POST` requests for non-REST style filtering **SHOULD** specify parameters at the root of the request body with the same names that would be used for query parameters normally.
     - `POST` requests for non-REST style filtering **SHOULD** specify parameters with multiple values using JSON array format, rather than using the same property name twice.
     - `POST` requests for non-REST style filtering **SHOULD** result in the same response payload expectations and schema for collections as normally expected (including pagination).

-        ```
+        ```jsonc
+        // example GET request translated to POST search endpoint below
+        // GET /articles?title=My%20Book&title=Their%20Book&author.firstName=John&limit=25
+        // POST /articles/search
+        // User-Agent: api-standards-v1
+        // Content-Type: application/json
         // REQUEST
-        // example GET request translated to POST search endpoint below
-        GET /articles?title=My%20Book&title=Their%20Book&author.firstName=John&limit=25
-        POST /articles/search
-        User-Agent: api-standards-v1
-        Content-Type: application/json
         {
             "author.firstName": "John",
             "title": [